tournament-js/interlude/Readme.md

 Instead, it exports simple higher order additions to go with the ES5 methods to improve the readibility and semantics of common boilerplate code, while maintaining efficiency.

-Currently, only a preview version is available on npm, but docs, tests, and additions are coming.
+Currently, only a preview version is available on npm, but docs and additions are coming.

 ## Usage
 Attach it to your generic free short variable: